-The papers [15, 32] deal with the extension of classical model of contact problem with sliding punch in presence of material wear.
+The work [18] (previously a preprint, now a published work) deals with the extension of a classical model of contact problem with sliding punch in presence of material wear.
 The semi-explicit form of the obtained results and the generality of the model call for looking into relevant inverse problems.
 These could include, for example, determining an optimal initial shape of the punch profile that would minimize the worn volume.

-In a joint work (to be published in 2023) with E. Pozzi (Saint Louis Univ., Missouri, USA), we present an operator theoretical approach of some inverse problems.
+In the joint work [17] with E. Pozzi (Saint Louis Univ., Missouri, USA), we present an operator theoretical approach of some inverse problems.
 It gives an overview of the solution to linear forward and inverse problems for a class of elliptic PDE in two-dimensional domains, in the framework of Banach spaces and operators.
 We focused on the conductivity equation, with smooth enough conductivity (see Section 3.2.1), and with Dirichlet or Neumann or mixed boundary conditions.
 For domains with Dini-smooth boundary, the approach is based on the properties of generalized Hardy spaces.

-7.6 Spectra of Toeplitz operators
+6.6 Spectra of Toeplitz operators